onassar/TurtlePHP-ConfigPlugin/README.md

 TurtlePHP Config Plugin
 ===
-TurtlePHP configuration plugin, that provides a standard for retrieving and storing an application&#039;s configuration settings.
+TurtlePHP configuration plugin which provides a standardized approach for storing and retrieving an application&#039;s configuration settings.

 ### Example Usage
     /**